saidul-islam98/Fruits-Rotten-or-Fresh-Classification/README.md

 - **Confusion Matrix**: A confusion matrix is plotted to visualize the performance across different classes.
 - **Precision & Recall**: Precision and recall metrics are calculated to measure the model’s robustness.

-## Future Work

-- Improve model accuracy by fine-tuning hyperparameters.
-- Explore more advanced data augmentation techniques.
-- Experiment with other pre-trained models for transfer learning.
-- Build a web or mobile application for real-time fruit classification.

 ## Contributing

 If you'd like to contribute to the project, feel free to submit a pull request or open an issue.